-Eight in ten (80%) ITDMs across the industry report currently having enterprise data strategies in place.
+The majority (88%) ITDMs and SDMs (82%) across the industry report currently having enterprise data strategies in place.
 Manufacturing organizations want to do more with their data and having enterprise data strategies in place pushes them one step further towards having good quality data at their fingertips.
 As previously uncovered, the use of data and analytics not only can optimize supply chains, manufacturing operations and the customer experience; but can also feed into marketing, sales, and service.
+Nearly half (48%) of ITDMs also recognize their current enterprise data strategies as very effective, with the remaining proportion of surveyed respondents in the manufacturing industry reporting improvements to be made.

-More than half (51%) also recognize their current enterprise data strategies as very effective, with the remaining proportion of surveyed respondents in the manufacturing industry reporting improvements to be made.
-Almost all (99%) surveyed ITDMs from manufacturing organizations report a realm of challenges when it comes to their current enterprise data strategies, demonstrating a notable need to improve to get the most out of such strategies:
+Almost all (97%) surveyed ITDMs from manufacturing organizations report a realm of challenges when it comes to their current enterprise data strategies, demonstrating a notable need to improve to get the most out of such strategies.